 Skip to main content

 The MPhil in Slavonic Studies is designed to help those who already possess a good knowledge of Russian or another Slavonic language to acquire grounding in areas of Slavonic Studies which were not part of their first degree course, as a preparation for advanced research in this field.
 All candidates study at least one Slavonic language which they have not previously studied to degree standard.
-They take four other subjects chosen from a wide range of philological, literary and historical options, and at least one paper in research methods such as palaeography, textual criticism and methods of literary criticism.
+They take four other subjects chosen from a wide range of philological, literary and historical options, and at least one paper in research methods such as palaeography, linguistics, literary criticism.
 Candidates also write an MPhil thesis.

 See also the 9-month MSt in Slavonic Studies.

-Full guidance on how to apply, application deadlines, and entry requirements can be found on the central admissions pages of the University website.
+Full guidance on how to apply, application deadlines, and entry requirements can be found on the central admissions pages and application guide pages of the University website.

 Course Structure

-Year 2: 2 further subjects; a thesis.
+Year 2: two further subjects; a thesis.

 Course Content